AdnanBayu/robot-arm/README.md

 # robot-arm
-## 3d printed robotic arm with 2 controlling system.
+## robot arm with 2 controlling system.
 - gesture control using accelerometer sensor MPU6050 and Arduino UNO
 - IoT control using blynk and ESP32 <br>